crypticCaroline/puppyplaymates/README.md

 Check Gender - checks to make sure the user’s input is "Male" or "Female"

-Date Format - Using stringfy, if the data cannot be formatted it will throw an error and won't be able to be input to the database
+Date Format - Using stringfy, if the data cannot be formatted it will throw an error and will not be able to be input to the database

 Booleans - default set to False unless the switch is activated to == "on" the  bool will then be True